browserengineering/book/book/scheduling.md

 ultimately come from JavaScript APIs like `setTimeout`.
 Test it out on a web page that taxes the system with a lot of `setTimeout`-based tasks.

-*Threaded loading*: When loading a page, our browser currently waits for each style sheet or script resource to load in turn.
+12-5 *Threaded loading*.
+When loading a page, our browser currently waits for each style sheet or script resource to load in turn.
 This is unnecessarily slow, especially on a bad network.
 Instead, make your browser sending off all the network requests in parallel.
 You must